Package Torello.Java

 public static java.util.stream.LongStream readLongsFromFile (java.lang.String fileName, boolean hasCommasInLongs, boolean isCSV, int radix) throws java.io.FileNotFoundException, java.io.IOException

-This may read a text-file containing integer data.
+This may read a Text-File containing integer data.
 If this data is a Comma Separated Value'CSV'

-text-file, please pass TRUE to the parameter'isCSV'
+to the parameter'isCSV'

 .
 If this file contains integers that have commas between digits in groups of three (like'30,000'

-) pleas pass TRUE to the parameter'hasCommasInLongs'
+to the parameter'hasCommasInLongs'

 .